How do i carry my gear?

-I have been using Cotton Carrier for a year now and I have to admit that this is a great solution.
+I’ve used Cotton Carrier for a year now and I have to admit that this is a great solution.
 The harness is comfortable and easy to put on.
 There are several adjustment options with different straps allowing better fit.
-To me the best part is that I can still wear my 90-liter Osprey pack on my back and it does not interfere with the harness in any way.
+To me, the best part is that I can still wear my 90-liter Osprey pack on my back and it does not interfere with the harness in any way.
 Straps do not overlap, they don’t cause any pain to my arms.
-The lack of having to remove the backpack was particularly appreciated in August 2019, when I crossed difficult Rohacze ridge in Western Tatras with over 30 kg on my back.
+Not having to remove the backpack was particularly appreciated in August 2019, when I crossed a difficult Rohacze ridge in the Western Tatras with over 30 kg on my back.

-Of the things that I liked is an additional belt, with Velcro fastener, which helps to attach the lens to the harness (it could have been a bit longer thou).
-It makes strapped equipment stay in place, it does not move sideways, I can run with it, jump.
+A piece of equipment worth mentioning here is additional belt with Velcro fastener, which helps to attach the lens to the harness (it could have been a bit longer thou).
+It provides a stability for strapped equipment, so it does not move sideways – I can easily run or jump with it.
 Amazing.
-It is especcially useful for most exposed sections of the trails, secured with chains, where it is necessary to move clinging to the rock with a high the risk of breaking the lens.
+It is especially useful for the most exposed sections of the trails, secured with chains, where it is necessary to move clinging to the rock with a high risk of breaking the lens.

 Cotton Carrier has recently launched a lens pouch that can be attached to the harness, which seems like a very reasonable idea.
 When using the equipment, I thought it lacked the quick lens change possibility.
 While I could keep the 12mm Laowa in my pocket during trekking, after attaching it I was left with no place to keep my 70-200.

 Pricewise, the harness looks very decent. $159 is not much considering convenience and safety of your equipment.
-In my case, I saved much more on potential repairs.
-There are often discounts available, it is easy to get it even 25% cheaper (just enough to cover customs and tax if you buy it from overseas :) ).
-In Poland, the harness is only available at Cyfrowe.pl, but also only upon request.
-On the market you can also find Chinese copies of the harness costing around $40, but to be honest, wearing equipment for tens of thousands dollars, I prefer to pay the difference, get better quality harness and feel safe while shooting.
-It is the same as with photo backup – there are people who do it, there are those who do not do it yet.
+In my case, the potential repairs would have costed me much more.
+There are often discounts available – it is easy to get it even 25% cheaper (just enough to cover customs and tax if you buy it from overseas :) ).
+In Poland, the harness is only available at Cyfrowe.pl and, also only, upon request.
+On the market, you can find Chinese copies of the harness costing around $40, but, to be honest, wearing equipment for tens of thousands dollars, I prefer to pay the difference, get better quality harness and feel safe while shooting.
+It is the same as with photo backup – there are people who do it and there are those who don’t until it’s too late.
 I guess it is not worth learning from mistakes in this case.

-There are not many downsides to the harness.
-At first I was worried a bit about attaching the braces at the back with Velcro straps, but many hours of testing done with 70-200 or 150-600 attached, dispelled my fears.
-For peace of mind, after adjusting, you can sew them or ask the leatherworker to install additional snaps.
-Personally I don’t see such a necessity.
+The harness doesn’t have many downsides.
+At first, I was worried a bit about attaching the braces at the back with Velcro straps, but many hours of testing while having 70-200 or 150-600 attached has cleared my doubts for good.
+For peace of mind, you can sew them after adjusting or ask the leatherworker to install additional snaps.
+To me, it is not a necessity.

-I did not notice any more cons.
-To sum it up, in my opinion the equipment works really well, I can recommend it with full conviction.
-I haven’t found a better solution so far, but well doesn’t mean I won’t keep looking.
+I haven’t noticed any more cons.
+To sum up, in my opinion the equipment works really well and I can definitely recommend it.
+I haven’t found a better solution so far, but it doesn’t mean I won’t keep searching.